 The Honorable Patricia Wald has received innumerable honors and awards including more than 20 honorary degrees.
 In 2002, she was honored by the International Human Rights Law Group for her lifelong commitment to Human Rights.
 In 2004, she received the American Lawyer Hall of Fame Lifetime Achievement Award, and, in 2008, was the recipient of the American Bar Association Medal, the organization’s top honor, presented to an individual who has “rendered exceptionally distinguished service to the cause of American jurisprudence.”
 In 2011, she was recognized by the Constitution Project as the 2011 Constitutional Champion.

-Patricia Wald remains active in countless professional organizations and commissions, continues to serve on the board of the Open Society’s Justice Initiative as well as the Advisory Board of the Coalition for the International Criminal Court, and has been recognized as a champion of justice around the world.
+Patricia Wald was active in countless professional organizations and commissions, including serving on the board of the Open Society’s Justice Initiative as well as the Advisory Board of the Coalition for the International Criminal Court, and was recognized as a champion of justice around the world.
 Her trailblazing career has served as an inspiration to generations of public interest lawyers and women entering the legal profession.

 During This Time